hazevedosa/bidirectional-trust/README.md

 ### Humans' Natural Trust

 1. Run `data/genDataset.m` on MATLAB.
-That will generate the `MatDataset.mat` file in the code folder.
+That will generate the `MatDataset.mat` file in the code directory.

 2. Run `python3 trustExperiment.py <model>` from the `code` directory, with `<model> = btm`; `gpMod`; or `opt`.
 That will generate the file `results/results_mat_<model>.mat`.